mbcraft/frozen/src/demos/simple_sample_site/setup/README.md

 http://frozen_sss/frozen/

+The secret code is 'frzadmin'.

-A code is requested, and behaviour is set in class SuperAdminUtils wich must be implemented and saved in lib as 'SuperAdminUtils.class.php'.
+A code is requested, and behaviour is set in class SuperAdminUtils which must be implemented and saved in lib folder or subfolder as 'SuperAdminUtils.class.php'.
 It has three methods :
 is_logged - checks session if user is logged, returning true or false check_login - checks login code and returns true if correct, false otherwise